oslabs-beta/KafOpticon/README.md

 5. In the electron app, type 'localhost:2020' into the form, check 'send to local monitoring' and submit it.
 Wait.
 Refresh if necessary.
 Click into performance or health metrics.
 Data on the kafka cluster should be displayed.

+## Customization

+KafOpticon offers flexible customization options for both locally mediated and Docker-mediated testing environments.

+### Customizing Monitoring Dashboard:

+- **Pre-configured Panels:** You can configure an additional monitoring tab with up to 10 panels of pre-selected metrics.
+- **Grafana Dashboard Customization:**
+  1. Navigate to `localhost:3000` in your browser.
+  2. Click into `Dashboards`, and locate a dashboard titled _KafOpticon Dashboard_.
+  3. Use the features of Grafana to customize your dashboard to your preference.

+### Making Customizations Persistent:

+- **Saving Changes in Grafana:**

+  - After making your desired changes, save them within Grafana.
+  - Export the dashboard JSON that Grafana provides.

+- **Updating the Source Code:**
+  - If you are running KafOpticon from the source code, navigate to `grafana/Dockerfile/provisioning/dashboards`.
+  - Replace the existing `dashboard.json` with your new one and save the changes.
+  - Currently, this will only work if you choose to use KafOpticon's Docker route to monitor your clusters.

+By following these steps, you can tailor the KafOpticon monitoring experience to better suit your specific needs and preferences.

 # Alerts